An affidavit is a written statement signed by you, the deponent. It is used as evidence of the matters stated in it for two purposes, namely:

 If the affidavit does not concern an eLitigation matter, please proceed to file your affidavit in paper at the Supreme Court’s Legal Registry, located at Level 2 of the Supreme Court.

-To swear or affirm the affidavit at the Supreme Court, please proceed to the Cashier’s Counter of the Supreme Court’s Legal Registry, located at Level 2 of the Supreme Court, to pay for the taking of affidavit / exhibits fees before attending at the Commissioners for Oaths Office, located at Level 3 of the Supreme Court, to swear or affirm your affidavit.
+To swear or affirm the affidavit at the Supreme Court, please proceed to the Cashier’s Counter which is located at Legal Registry (Level 2), to pay for the taking of affidavit / exhibit fees.
+Thereafter, you can proceed to the Commissioners for Oaths (CFO) office, also located at Legal Registry (Level 2), to swear or affirm your affidavit.

 This is because an affidavit is a statement of the truth of its contents and therefore the deponent(s) must swear or affirm the contents.